JulianMato/NSSA441-P2/CaseStudyReport2.md

 # Technology Used:
 ## Clos & Fat Tree -
-Fat Tree(A subset of Clos topologies) relies heavily on route aggregation. more specifically as you see in figure 1 each level has a "thicker" connection than the last.
+Fat Tree(A subset of Clos topologies) relies heavily on route consolidation. more specifically as you see in figure 1 each level has a "thicker" connection than the last.
 Clos and therefore Fat Tree traditionally use a 2 or 3 tiered network structure with the "Spine" being at the top followed by "leafs" and in a 3 tiered Clos a final ToR layer.
 The Spine acts as the main distribution between otherwise isolated pods of systems.
 The leafs are the aggregation layer, they collect and truncate traffic from the ToR layer to pass it through to the Spine.
 Leaf layers are also responsible for any IP Sec or other security measures implemented by the system, this is crucial due to the need to keep the Spine as secure as possible.
 With the specialized nature of each layer relatively, specific hardware considerations have to be made, the Spine needs relatively few connections but needs massive bandwidth to handle the aggregated leaf layer traffic, leaf layers need a large number of ports to accommodate as many hosts or ToR's with a limited number of high-speed links to the Spine, and finally, the ToR layer only needs a large number of low-speed connections.
 By having all of your traffic aggregate adding new portions to the network is trivial giving Clos tremendous scalability while remaining structured and organized.

 ![Figure 1](Fat_tree_network.png "Fat Tree")
 <br>